Wonder Boy (video game)

-is a 1986 platform game published by Sega and developed by Escape (now known as Westone Bit Entertainment).
-Originally designed for arcades, it was later ported to the SG-1000, Mark III/Master System and Game Gear video game consoles by Sega, and to the ZX Spectrum, Commodore 64 and Amstrad CPC home computers by Activision.
+is a 1986 platform game developed by Escape and published by Sega for arcades.
+It was later ported to the SG-1000, Master System and Game Gear video game consoles by Sega, and to the ZX Spectrum, Commodore 64 and Amstrad CPC home computers by Activision.
 The game is also known as Super Wonder Boy (スーパーワンダーボーイ, Sūpā Wandā Bōi) for its Sega Mark III release in Japan and Revenge of Drancon for its Game Gear release in North America.
 A high definition remake of the game, titled Wonder Boy Returns, was developed by CFK and released on Steam on October 12, 2016.
-Wonder Boy was rereleased in 2022 as part of Wonder Boy Collection for the Nintendo Switch and PlayStation 4 which includes its versions on arcade, Master System, SG-1000 and Game Gear.

 It was the first in the long-running Wonder Boy series of games and was followed up by five sequels, Wonder Boy in Monster Land, Wonder Boy III: Monster Lair, Wonder Boy III: The Dragon's Trap, Wonder Boy in Monster World and Monster World IV.
 The game was also adapted by Hudson Soft as Adventure Island, which spawned its own series of games.

 Gameplay

 The titular Wonder Boy is a tribal caveman-like boy whose girlfriend Tina has been captured by the dark King (known as Drancon in the Game Gear version).
 The player must guide the Wonder Boy through seven "areas", each consisting of four "rounds".

-The boy can arm himself with a stone hatchet, which he can throw at oncoming foes, a skateboard with which he can rush through the levels and temporary protection by an angel which allows him to destroy foes by simply running into them.
+Wonder Boy can arm himself with a stone hatchet, which he can throw at oncoming foes, a skateboard with which he can rush through the levels and temporary protection by an angel which allows him to destroy foes by simply running into them.
 All of the aforementioned power-ups are obtained by breaking open eggs.
-These eggs can also contain unpleasant surprises – curses which cause him to lose vitality more quickly than usual, and poisonous mushrooms which reduce the boy's vitality in one go.
+These eggs can also contain unpleasant surprises – curses which cause him to lose vitality more quickly than usual, and poisonous mushrooms which reduce Wonder Boy's vitality in one go, albeit replacing the original fruit such as apples and bananas with higher scoring desserts such as cake slices and ice cream sundaes.
 The player must remain aware of the vitality meter, which constantly runs down at a steady pace and can only be refilled by collecting food throughout the level.
 There is also one doll to collect in each level, which doubles the bonus points awarded at the end of the level.
 If all 28 dolls are collected, then a bonus eighth area will be unlocked.

-At the end of every "area", the boy will encounter an incarnation of the chief antagonist as a boss character.
-Once defeated, the mighty lord's mask flies off and transforms into an item such as a tea cup or a piece of fruit, before subsequently making his escape.
+At the end of every "area", Wonder Boy will encounter an incarnation of the chief antagonist as a boss character.
+Once defeated, the mighty lord's mask flies off and transforms into an item such as a tea cup or a piece of fruit, prior to the lord making his escape.
 A two-player alternating mode is available where each player takes turn whenever the other one loses a life.